ThomyP/sweetshop_netlify_app_tests/cypress/e2e/sweetshop_tests/TestCases.md

 ## 4. Sweet Shop - Home Page Test Cases
 ### 4.1 Page Load and UI Tests
-  - **4.1.2** Verify the page title is exactly "Welcome to the sweet shop!"
+  - **4.1.1** Verify the page title is exactly "Welcome to the sweet shop!"
-  - **4.1.3** Verify the page contains the correct description text.
+  - **4.1.2** Verify the page contains the correct description text.
-  - **4.1.4** Verify the banner is visible and matches the 2018 design/logo.
+  - **4.1.3** Verify the banner is visible and matches the 2018 design/logo.
-  - **4.1.5** Verify advertising elements are visible on the
+  - **4.1.4** Verify advertising elements are visible on the page
-  - **4.1.6** – Check the page has the banner and it matches 2018

-    Preconditions:
-    User is on the About page.

-    Test Steps:
-        Scroll to the banner section of the page.
-        Compare the displayed banner with the 2018 design reference.

-    Expected Result:
-    The banner is visible and matches the 2018 design/logo.page.
-  - ad
-  - ad
-  - ad
-  - ad
+  - **4.1.5** Verify 'Browse sweets' button is visible
+  - **4.1.6**Verify the 'Most popular' container has a title
+  - **4.1.7** Verify the 'most popular' container has a description
+  - **4.1.8** Verify that all 4 product cards are displayed in 'most popular' category
+   - **4.1.9** Verify product cards display correct information
+   - **4.1.10** Verify 'Add to Basket' buttons are displayed
+   - **4.1.11** Check navbar has 'logo', 'Sweet Shop' href, 'Sweets', 'About', 'Login', 'Basket' elements visible

   ### 4.2 Navigation and Menu
   - **4.2.1** Verify clicking each navigation link redirects to the correct page:
   - **Sweets** → Browse Sweets page.